-What is a liana?
+2.2 Lianas as a lifeform

-Lianas (woody climbers) are a group of climbing plants that rely on trees to provide structural support to reach the forest canopy, which allows lianas to deploy leaves into the canopy with little investment in woody tissue (Gerwing, 2004; Schnitzer and Bongers, 2011; Soffiatti et al., 2022b).
+Lianas (woody climbers) are a polyphyletic group of climbing plants that rely on trees to provide structural support to reach the forest canopy, which allows lianas to deploy leaves into the canopy with little investment in woody tissue (Gerwing, 2004; Schnitzer and Bongers, 2011; Soffiatti et al., 2022b).
 Unlike (hemi) epiphytic plants, lianas retain a root stock throughout their life cycle (Schnitzer and Bongers, 2002).
 Lianas have evolved independently multiple times over the course of history, resulting in over 130 plant families now including at least one liana species (Putz, 1984a; Gentry, 1991; Schnitzer and Bongers, 2002).